Aarya0706/temple-heritage/README.md

 GROQ_API_KEY=your_groq_api_key
 ```

-> Keep API keys and other secrets in environment variables.
-Never commit secrets to GitHub.
+Never commit secrets or API keys to the repository.

 ### 4. Start the development server